ipetkov/crane/docs/API.md

 Given a path, recursively search it for any `Cargo.toml`, `.cargo/config` or `.cargo/config.toml` files.

+Note: if `src` is the result of `lib.cleanSource`, `lib.cleanSourceWith`, or `lib.fileset.toSource` the embedded filtering logic will be respected (i.e. if the result of the cleaned source would ignore certain `Cargo.toml` or `.cargo/config.toml` files, they will also be omitted in the results here).
+The resulting files will use paths from the original (unfiltered) source.

 ```nix
 craneLib.findCargoFiles ./src
 # { cargoTomls = [ "..." ]; cargoConfigs = [ "..." ]; }